 Hierapolis

-This Greco-Roman town was constructed in the 2nd century as a sanctuary for those seeking relaxation and medical attention during ancient times.
+This Greco-Roman town was constructed in the 2nd century as a sanctuary for those seeking relaxation and medical attention.

 Hierapolis is a top-notch archaeological site with an impressive Roman theater and other well-preserved structures.
 A definite must-see.

-Other noteworthy sites in this UNESCO World Heritage landmark include the octagonal-shaped Martyrium of St. Philip the Apostle, the Roman baths, and the necropolis.
+Other notable sites within this UNESCO World Heritage Site include the octagonal-shaped Martyrium of St. Philip the Apostle, the Roman baths, and the necropolis.

 How to get to Pamukkale (Gateway to the travertines, Hierapolis, and Afrodisias):